 – High-Resolution Versions of logo design

-– Low-Resolution Version of logo (for email signature etc)
+– Low-Resolution Version of the logo (for email signature etc)

 – Supplied in industry standard formats for web and print (EPS, Illustrator, JPG & PNG Files)